plone/documentation/docs/backend/upgrading/preparations.md

 When incremental backup is enabled, doing a database packing operation will automatically cause the next backup to be a full backup.

-If your backup continuity needs are extreme, your incremental backup may be equally extreme.
+If your backup continuity needs are critical, your incremental backup schedule may need to be frequent.
 There are Plone installations where incremental backups are run every few minutes.

 (upgrade-setup-a-test-environment-to-rehearse-the-upgrade-label)=